 Now, these aren’t the kind of thefts when you’re parked up.
 It’s often when you’re stopped at a light or a busy intersection, people will either lean through your window or open your passenger door and steal your bag.

-They’ll run off, you can’t abandon your car in the middle of traffic, so the chances of getting your stuff back are low.
+They’ll run off, and you can’t abandon your car in the middle of traffic, so the chances of getting your stuff back are low.

-So, if you’re thinking about hiring a car when you’re in Nice, or around the Mediterranean in general, make sure to lock your car doors when you’re driving, and keep the windows up and the air con on, if at all possible.
+So, if you’re thinking about renting a car when you’re in Nice, or around the Mediterranean in general, make sure to lock your car doors when you’re driving, and keep the windows up and the air con on, if at all possible.

 Another trick is to wrap the handle of your bag around your gear stick and keep a hand on the stick when you’re stopped.
 It means they can’t just easily yank the bag and go, which is the main point of this kind of theft.

 So, it seems that no matter where you go, taxis are always on the lookout for tourists who don’t know where they’re going, so that they can rip them off.
 This is not a problem that’s unique to Nice or even France in general, it’s a worldwide thing, but something to be aware of.

 The public transport in Nice is pretty great and affordable, so the only time you’d need a taxi is either super early or super late.
 Make sure you agree on a price beforehand and check Google Maps for an estimated journey time so you can see if they’re taking any unusual routes.